Eglinton East LRT: Operations

 There would also be a short non-revenue branch on Sheppard Avenue from Morningside Avenue east to Conlins Road to provide access to a proposed maintenance and storage facility.

 Proposed stops

+Malvern Town Centre is one of the stops along the Eglinton East LRT.

 University of Toronto Scarborough campus (UTSC) is one of the stops along the Eglinton East LRT.

 Guildwood GO Station is one of the stops along the Eglinton East LRT.

+Eglinton GO Station is one of the stops along the Eglinton East LRT.

 Kennedy station serves as the terminus of the Eglinton East LRT and provides a direct connection to Line 2, Line 5, and the Stouffville line, as well as the former Line 3 Scarborough.

 There would be 27 stops spaced 400 m to 1 km apart for an average of 670 m.
 All LRT platforms are 50 m long.
 Unless otherwise noted below, all centre platforms are 15.5 m wide, and all side platforms are 3 m wide.
 With far-side platforms, an LRT train must cross a signalized intersection to reach the platform.
 Parallel platforms are two side platforms that face each other.

 The proposed stops from north to south would be: